 At the airport, the horses may sit on the tarmac for hours before being loaded onto the plane.
-Before being loaded, three to four horses are put into a single shipping crate smaller than the average horse stall.
-Due to the limited space available to each horse, horses can easily injure one another or lose their balance and be unable to get back up.
-Current international airline transport regulations require horses to be able to stand in a comfortable position without coming into contact with the top of the crate, but eyewitnesses often report that crates are too short for the horses to stand comfortably without their ears touching or pushing through the top of the crate.
+Before loading, three to four horses are put into a single shipping crate, which is smaller than the average horse stall.
+In these tight spaces, horses can easily injure one another, lose their balance, or fall and be unable to get back up.
+Current international airline transport regulations require horses to be able to stand in a comfortable position without coming into contact with the top of the crate.
+However, eyewitnesses often report crates that are too short for the horses to stand comfortably without their ears touching or pushing through the top of the crate.

-Horses are at an increased risk of injury, dehydration, and fatigue as journey duration increases.
-Horses are a species that has evolved to graze and would normally spend over 65 per cent of their day eating.
-When horses are not fed regularly, they are at a much higher risk for painful and life-threatening conditions such as gastric ulcers and colic and will show signs of stress.
+As the journey gets longer, the risk of injury, dehydration, and fatigue increases.
+Horses evolved to graze and normally spend over 65 per cent of their day eating.
+When they are not fed regularly, they face a much higher risk for painful and potentially life-threatening conditions such as gastric ulcers and colic and will show signs of stress.

 Developments in the fight to end Canada’s live horse export